 - A content offers that both converts and is shareable

-- My most valuable marketing channel for this campaign
+- My most valuable digital channel for this campaign

 - Ranking opportunities to sustain long-term growth